I'm ecstatic to introduce this week’s On Hold Podcast guest: Annette Franz.

 Ben Goodey: That sounds fun; it sounds very complicated as well what is the difference between a touchpoint map and a journey map?

 Annette Franz: Yeah, that's a good question.
-And a lot of people have a lot of people confuse them and use them interchangeably and call journey map, call it a journey map when it's a touchpoint map.
+A lot of people confuse them and use them interchangeably and call journey map, call it a journey map when it's a touchpoint map.

 So, that's a touchpoint map.
 A journey map is when we pick an interaction and we map the steps that the customer takes from the moment that there's a need to the moment that they complete whatever job they're trying to do.
 So for example, an interaction might be making a purchase, calling customer service, Oh gosh, downloading some information from your website, creating an online account, those kinds of things.